antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 The generations discussed are done with the package functions and scripts of ["Grammar::TokenProcessing"](https://raku.land/zef:antononcube/Grammar::TokenProcessing), [AAp1].

-The random sentence generator in [AAp1] is limited, it does not parse all possible Raku grammars.
+The random sentence generator in "Grammar::TokenProcessing" is limited, it does not parse all possible Raku grammars.
-But I need it for my
+But since I need it for my
-[Domain Specific Language (DSL) parser-interpreters work](https://raku.land/?q=DSL%3A%3AEnglish), which cover a fairly large (if common) grammar ground.
+[Domain Specific Language (DSL) parser-interpreters work](https://raku.land/?q=DSL%3A%3AEnglish), it covers a fairly large (if common) grammar ground.

 ### Preliminary examples